thormagnusson/threnoscopeSC/README.md

 https://thormagnusson.github.io/threnoscope/

-[sc3-plugins](https://supercollider.github.io/sc3-plugins/) must be installed in order for Threnoscope to work.
+Plese note that [sc3-plugins](https://supercollider.github.io/sc3-plugins/) must be installed in order for the Threnoscope to work.

 Enjoy!